liuyunxiao1020-code/ELT_olist/README.md

 ---

-### For the project owner only — adding group members to GCP
+### For the project owner only — adding members to GCP

-> Skip this section if you are a group member.
+> Skip this section if you are not the project owner.
 Send your Google account email to Marcus.

 1. Go to [GCP Console](https://console.cloud.google.com) and select the `olist-498903` project
 2. Navigate to **IAM & Admin → IAM**